 - She loves attention and wants to be around her people.

-- This breed is extremely loyal, bonds well with children and is protective of her family.
+- This breed is extremely loyal, and bonds well with children.

 - She is very athletic and would do well with an active family.

 If this sounds like your family, the next step would be finding a reputable breeder or researching adoption organizations.

 Designer dog breeders are all over the internet and typically a simple search will put you in contact with one.
 However, with hybrid breeds growing in popularity, it’s very important that you find a reputable, trusted breeder that operates ethically and in the best interest of their dogs.
 Supporting breeders with questionable practices contributes to the maltreatment of animals.

 Reading reviews, requesting health certificates, meeting the puppies in person, and seeing the parent dogs can all give you peace of mind that the breeder you are buying from is legitimate.
 Never purchase from puppy mills or puppy farms, which are not only inhumane, but the dogs bred from these places are often unhealthy.

 Hands down, adopting a German Shepherd Pitbull mix from a rescue organization is the best thing you can do.
 This is one of the most common hybrid breeds found in animal shelters today and they continue to have a low adoption rate, due to their stigma of aggression.
 Many are in desperate need of loving homes.
 Rescuing a dog in need is not only saving a life but it is an extremely rewarding experience for everyone involved.
 Please consider adoption!